 The report format shown on this page is used for the FCAT Reading and Mathematics Norm-Referenced school, district, and state reports of demographic results.
 A sample of the Grade 10 Reading and Mathematics NRT District Demographic Report is shown above.
 A similar format is used for Grades 3-9.
-NRT demographic reports for Grades 11-Adult students are not produced because they do not take this portion of the test.
+NRT demographic reports for Grades 11-Adult students are not produced, because they do not take this portion of the test.

-- A The title of the report is printed here.
+The title of the report is printed here.
 It identifies the grade level of the data included in the report.
-The name and number of the school or district are also printed here. - B & C Sections B (Reading) and C (Mathematics) contain column headings that describe the scores included on the report.
+The name and number of the school or district are also printed here.

+Sections B (Reading) and C (Mathematics) contain column headings that describe the scores included on the report.
 The number of students appears in the first column.
-The mean scale score is provided, followed by the mean points earned in each content area.
+The mean scale score is provided, followed by the median national percentile rank (NPR) instead of the mean, because the arithmetic operations required to obtain the mean are inappropriate with NPR scores.
+These scores are followed by the mean points earned in each content area.
 The content subcategories vary by grade level.
-There are three grade-level groupings for the NRT content subcategories; 3-4, 5-8, and 9-10.
+There are two grade-level groupings for the NRT content subcategories: 3-8 and 9-10.
 For a description of the content subcategories for each grade-level grouping, see page 36.

-The median national percentile rank (NPR) is reported in the final column (instead of the mean) because the arithmetic operations required to obtain the mean are inappropriate with NPR scores. - D The first row of information shown in Section D is the number of points possible in each content area.
+The first row of information shown in Section D is the number of points possible in each content area.
 The number of points possible may vary by grade level.
 The other categories listed in Section D are the demographic groups for which FCAT data are disaggregated.
 The disaggregated data included in these reports are based on information gathered from the FTE survey.
-Data on the demographic reports are disaggregated for racial/ethnic categories, gender, and other special categories.
-The Special Categories group includes standard curriculum, limited English proficient (LEP), migrant, Section 504, free or reduced lunch, not free or reduced lunch, total ESE other than gifted, not ESE plus gifted, exceptional student education (ESE) classifications, and students not matched to the enrollment file. - E Section E contains school, district, and state summary data.
+Data on the demographic reports are disaggregated for racial/ethnic, gender, and other special categories.
+The Special Categories group includes standard curriculum, limited English proficient (LEP), migrant, Section 504, free or reduced lunch, not free or reduced lunch, total ESE other than gifted, not ESE plus gifted, exceptional student education (ESE) classifications, and students not matched to the enrollment file.

+Section E contains school, district, and state summary data.